hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 transfer group is reasonably low this might be feasible if latency is the most significant concern.

+Recommendation of a particular scheme is out of scope of this document but implementations are encouraged to provide configuration options that allow operators to make choices about this behavior.

 # Zone Transfer with DoT - Authentication

 ## TSIG

-TSIG [@RFC2845] provides a mechanism for two parties to exchange secret keys which can then be used to create a message digest to protect individual DNS messages.
+TSIG [@RFC2845] provides a mechanism for two or more parties to use shared secret keys which can then be used to create a message digest to protect individual DNS messages.
 This allows each party to authenticate that a request or response (and the data in it) came from the other party, even if it was transmitted over an unsecured channel or via a proxy.
 It provides party-to-party data authentication, but not hop-to-hop channel authentication or confidentiality.

 ## SIG(0)

-SIG(0) [@RFC2535] similarly also provides a mechanism to digitally a sign DNS message but uses public key authentication, where the public keys are stored in DNS as KEY RRs and a private key is stored at the signer.
+SIG(0) [@RFC2535] similarly also provides a mechanism to digitally sign a DNS message but uses public key authentication, where the public keys are stored in DNS as KEY RRs and a private key is stored at the signer.
 It also provides party-to-party data authentication, but not hop-to-hop channel authentication or